E-Rockalanche/Raytracer/README.md

 Capable of rendering spheres, planes, quads, triangles, and .obj models.

-Uses phong model and opacity to build colour of each ray.

 ## Scenes

 .scene files contain the information to build a scene